SamInTheShell/nvim/README.md

 The `<leader>` key is mapped to spacebar, this is important to know when viewing key bindings.

 Press these keys in order to open the full keymap: `<leader>fk`

+## Terminals

+In normal mode, use `:terminal` will replace the current window with a terminal session.

+In normal mode, press `i` to enter insert mode to use the terminal.

+Press `<CTRL>+\` followed by `<CTRL>+n` to get back to normal mode.

+In normal mode, use `:w somefilename.txt` to save the buffered terminal to a file.

+## Clearing Popup Windows

+Sometimes things like Mason or Lazy or Telescope windows are in the way.

+They can typically be cleared by just spamming `ESCAPE` or `CTLR+C`.